Where to buy jeans that fit in London

 Atelier Notify at Selfridges London

-On a recent trip to Selfridges, I walked the Denim Studio floor with Lucy who works in the denim Fit Studio offering advice to customers across all the brands carried (this service is complimentary, you just need to make an appointment).
+On a pre-lockdown trip to Selfridges, I walked the Denim Studio floor with Lucy who works in the denim Fit Studio offering advice to customers across all the brands carried (this service is complimentary, you just need to make an appointment).
 After I'd briefed her on the shapes, washes and length I was looking for, the range of sizes I usually wear and some favourite brands, we were off picking up styles from Paige, AG, Frame and Rag & Bone.
 Thanks to her expert knowledge and the advice of sales assistants on each section, I found out how true to size each style was or whether a denim's stretch properties would affect the size I needed, meaning I didn't waste time in the changing room or feel like a sausage trying to squeeze into its skin.

 Most women's clothing sizes vary from brand to brand, but with jeans the issue is further exacerbated by the amount of choice that is now on offer thanks to an ever-increasing choice of shapes, fits, rises, fabrics and fly options.
 Even if you already own jeans you love from a certain brand, it really does pay to get advice on how true to size a certain pair is, as well as how they'll wash and wear.